How to love them if you hate people

-Once the careful observation becomes a habit, it will make you more sensitive to people’s reactions.
+Once careful observation becomes a habit, it will make you more sensitive to people’s reactions.
 On the surface, we give away more than we intend to.
-This habit will also help you fill your blanks and make you character descriptions more lively and more creative.
+This habit will also help you fill your blanks and make your character descriptions more lively and more creative.

-With the first people, you’ll have to overcome your inner introvert.
+With the first strangers you talk to, you’ll have to overcome your inner introvert.
 It takes courage, even pain, to ask people about their feelings, to speak to them in a way that they are ready to open up.

 And most of the time – as painful as it is to say – we don’t really care about those people.
 But this will change.

 That’s the magic trick behind loving characters and people alike: The more you know them, the more you like them.

 It can be anyone.
 You can start with friends and family, but try to move on to your bartender, cashier, next-door neighbor.